MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility.md

 #### Custom measurements

 The default measurement quantities are linked to Supply Chain Management, however you may want to have a quantity that is made up of a combination of the default measurements.
-For this we allow the configuration of custom quantities, which will be added to the output of the on-hand queries.
+To do this, you can have a configuration of custom quantities, which will be added to the output of the on-hand queries.

 The functionality simply allows you to define a set of measures that will be added, and/or a set of measures that will be subtracted, in order to form the custom measurement.